-The company is licensed as a Financial Services Provider under the Financial Sector Conduct Authority (FSCA) formerly known as the Financial Service Board (FSB).
-The FSCA licence requirements are monitored and adhered to.
-There is no regulatory capital management ratio imposed on the company.
+The Company is licensed as a financial services provider under the Financial Services Conduct Authority.
+The licence requirements are monitored and adhered to.
+There is no regulatory capital management ratio imposed on the Company.

-The company objectives when managing capital are to:
+The Company's objectives when managing capital are to:

-- Safeguard its ability to continue as a going concern, so that it can continue to pay its obligations as they fall due and provide a return for the shareholder; - > The company uses internally generated income to finance new projects, as a result, any dividend amount must come out of the residual profits after excluding all projected capital requirements; and - > The capital reserves are not available to be declared as a dividend to the shareholder and are used to fund future capital expenditure.
+- > Safeguard their ability to continue as a going concern so that they can continue to pay their obligations as they fall due and provide a return for the shareholder; - > The company uses internally generated income to finance new projects, thus any dividend amount must come out of the residual profits after excluding all projected capital requirements; and - The capital reserves are not available to be declared as a dividend to the shareholder and are used to fund future capital expenditure.

-The company has satisfied its capital adequacy requirements for the period under review, namely that the company has at all times maintained:
+The Company has satisfied its capital adequacy requirements for the period under review, namely that it has at all times maintained:

-- > liquid assets equal to or greater than 8/52 weeks of annual expenditure; - > assets that exceeds liabilities; and - > current assets that were at least sufficient to meet current liabilities.
+- > Liquid assets equal to or greater than 8/52 weeks of annual expenditure; - Assets that exceeds liabilities; and - > Current assets that were at least sufficient to meet current liabilities.